 Adam and Eve began life on earth walking intimately with their Creator.
-What was life like for Adam and Eve living in the perfect world?
+Stop and consider what life was like for Adam and Eve living in the perfect world?
 They had never been lied to, or rejected.
 No person in authority over them had ever abused, belittled or beaten them.
 They had no bad experiences with a family member, a boss, or a preacher.
 They lived in a magnificent garden, free from any negative emotions, or any demonic oppression.
 They walked in complete confidence of their Father’s love.
 All their needs were met daily.
 They walked safely and happily as they enjoyed intimacy and respect of their Father.
 Generations of people have all wondered how Adam and Eve were so easily tricked into biting the fruit that was forbidden.
 Perhaps it was because when God restricted their access to the tree of good and evil, He did so out of His love, but they thought he was spoiling their fun!
 Without God’s command to NOT eat from that one tree, they would not have had the free choice to offend or obey God.
 Our Father does not force His love or His ways on anyone.
 We must all choose His love, His ways, His plan for us.

 “Now the serpent was more cunning than any beast of the field which the LORD God had made.”
-(Gen. 3:1)Satan consistently uses the effective strategy of doubt to distort God’s faithfulness.
+(3:1)Satan consistently uses the effective strategy of doubt to distort God’s faithfulness.
 With a simple twist of words, the devil implied that something good was being withheld.
 Like most humans would, our ancestors reasoned that the fruit was good, not evil.
 With the first taste of what God said to not to eat, in their choice to disobey, the sin nature of man was born.
 Adam and Eve tried to hide their nakedness from God.
 They both blamed another for what they did.
 God made garments and clothed them saying; “The man has now become like one of US, knowing good and evil.”
-(Genesis 3:22)
+(3:22)